lancercat/C4/readme.md

 This is NOT an ijcai reject.
 It failed to make the DDL and is not submitted.

+[Update] The links are now restored (M$ locked the disposable account and we have unlocked it now).

 ## Handbook
 See handbook.pdf